Fedele-AI/AI_Fundamentals/aibasics/autoencoders2.md

-### RBM versus VAE: pros and cons
+### 🔄 RBM versus VAE: Pros and Cons

 You can use both Restricted Boltzmann Machines (RBMs) and Variational Autoencoders (VAEs) to generate art images — but the kind of images you’ll get, and the process you’ll follow, are quite different.
 Below is a breakdown to help you understand what you can expect:

+---

-🧠 RBM (Restricted Boltzmann Machine)
+#### 🧠 RBM (Restricted Boltzmann Machine)
-→ Good for: low-resolution, abstract, grainy, noisy, dreamlike images
+**→ Good for:** low-resolution, abstract, grainy, noisy, dreamlike images

-    RBMs are shallow, probabilistic models.
+- RBMs are shallow, probabilistic models.

-    They struggle with large, high-resolution, or high-dimensional color images.
+- They struggle with large, high-resolution, or high-dimensional color images.

-    Typically work best on 28×28 grayscale images (like MNIST).
+- Typically work best on **28×28 grayscale images** (like MNIST).

-    To use RBMs for art, you'd likely:
+- To use RBMs for art, you'd likely:

-        Reduce your image size (e.g. grayscale 32×32)
+  - Reduce your image size (e.g. grayscale **32×32**)

-        Train on small datasets (~40–100 images)
+  - Train on small datasets (~40–100 images)

-        Generate abstract patterns or textures
+  - Generate abstract patterns or textures

-    Output: fragmented, stochastic images — more suggestive than literal
+- **Output:** fragmented, stochastic images — more suggestive than literal

-    Great for glitch-art, pixel art, textures, or concept exploration
+- Great for glitch-art, pixel art, textures, or concept exploration

-    Think of it as: the "unconscious dreaming" of your dataset
+- **Think of it as:** the *"unconscious dreaming"* of your dataset

-🖼️ Example result: fuzzy blobs, hazy shapes, visual "hallucinations" resembling textures or loose compositions
+🖼️ **Example result:** fuzzy blobs, hazy shapes, visual "hallucinations" resembling textures or loose compositions

+---

-🎨 VAE (Variational Autoencoder)
+#### 🎨 VAE (Variational Autoencoder)
-→ Good for: more coherent, soft, blurry but structured images
+**→ Good for:** more coherent, soft, blurry but structured images

-    VAEs learn a latent space — so you can interpolate and explore creativity
+- VAEs learn a **latent space** — so you can interpolate and explore creativity

-    Work reasonably well on 64×64 or 128×128 images (with a good enough architecture)
+- Work reasonably well on **64×64 or 128×128 images** (with a good enough architecture)

-    You can:
+- You can:

-        Train a vanilla VAE (encoder-decoder) on art images
+  - Train a vanilla VAE (encoder-decoder) on art images

-        Sample from latent space (e.g. z ~ N(0,1)) to generate new images
+  - Sample from latent space (e.g. $z \sim \mathcal{N}(0, 1)$) to generate new images

-        Or interpolate between artworks
+  - Or interpolate between artworks

-    Output: soft, smooth, sometimes blurry reconstructions
+- **Output:** soft, smooth, sometimes blurry reconstructions

-    Feels like: a visual fog where your dataset's artistic style "lives"
+- **Feels like:** a visual fog where your dataset's artistic style *"lives"*

-🖼️ Example result: impressionistic renditions of paintings, with recognizable patterns or color palettes, but not high realism
+🖼️ **Example result:** impressionistic renditions of paintings, with recognizable patterns or color palettes, but not high realism

 ## 🔍 Summary Table: Generative Models